bbmielke/Azure-Search/README.md

     in the index, and it merges the hash keys.

     Merge documents can return a success on $tx->success, while still having errors on individual documents.
     You should loop through each document to see each documents status.
-See the EXAMPLE below.
+See the EXAMPLE below (or review search\_online.t for example)

     For more information on upload, merge\_or\_upload, or delete look at: